monafarnisa/mona_test/README.md

 kristine is added as a collaborator.

-mona is now adding changes!
+mona is now adding changes! --------------  changes create an error

 ## purpose
 - create a remote repo